Wedding Hacks from the Experts

 This is an easy fix: Rent ones that complement your wedding style or colors, like classic chairs or rustic wood benches.
 If budget is a concern, select a couple of pieces that will have maximum effect, like king and queen chairs for the sweetheart table.
 A few properly placed items can make a huge visual impact.

-2. The ballroom carpet is patterned and totally unbearable.
+2. The ballroom carpet is patterned and completely unbearable.

 3. The venue is large and wide open, and you want an intimate feel.

-Having space is usually a bonus, it give you lots of freedom to create anything you want, but if the room is big with high ceilings and you want a cozy feel then this can present a challenge.
-To help bring a intimate feel go ahead and hang long centerpieces low—just over the table—to bring their gaze down and to create a more romantic feel.
-Use furniture, flooring and fabric draping to define spaces throughout the venue.
+Having space is usually a bonus, it gives you lots of freedom to create anything you want, but if the room is big with high ceilings and you want a cozy feel, then this can present a challenge.
+To help bring an intimate feel go ahead and hang long centerpieces low—just over the table—to bring their gaze down and to create a more romantic feel.
+Use furniture, flooring, and fabric draping to define spaces throughout the venue.
 You can design lounge areas for conversations to happen.

 4. The colors of the room clash with my wedding hues.